 All currently enrolled (Spring 2021) doctoral students at Rutgers University, whether Ph.D. or professional doctoral degree, who are eligible for enrollment for Summer 2021 (or summer dissertation research or DNP project) or Fall 2021 (not graduating in May 2021), and who:

-- Have completed all coursework required for the degree and are advanced to candidacy, as determined by the program guidelines and
+- Have advanced to candidacy, as determined by the program guidelines and

 - Are currently (as of Spring 2021) in the research, dissertation, or DNP Project Implementation phase of their program